NimaBavari/EnORM/docs/api_docs.md

 class QueryExecutor()
 ```

-A query executor class.
+Used within repository pattern in :class:`.db_session.DBSession` to execute queries.

 **Arguments**:

 - `engine`: DB engine that the query executor uses.
-Used within repository pattern in :class:`.db_session.DBSession`. to execute queries.

 <a id="db_session.QueryExecutor.query"></a>